YahooArchive/ctv-ttml/README.md

     1. A "Captions" object will need added to each "PlaylistEntry" object
     2. A "CaptionsEntry" object will need added to each "Captions" object
-    3. TTML data may need formatted to meet a specific schema

 ------------------------------------------------------------------------------------------------------------------------
 Wiring up the code - Method 1